Third hour here on the EIB, Buck Sexton in Four Rush in the big chair today.

 I know that everyone here at the EIB is hoping as many of those listening as possible go out and see it.

-Good go go out and see it.
+Go out and see it.

 That's not it.

-It's let's go out and spread the word of this great film so people can actually learn when they go to the theater and and and talk about issues and families can go and see a film together and and that that that's the most important thing.
+It's let's go out and spread the word of this great film so people can actually learn when they go to the theater and talk about issues.

-So uh I hope that everyone listening today just goes out there this weekend and and and goes and sees the film because it is one of those films that I've never been this proud of a film in my life, and and it's it's just fantastic I get choked up every time I talk about it.
+So I hope that everyone listening today just goes out there this weekend and goes and sees the film because it is one of those films that I've never been this proud of a film in my life.

 The movie is greater.

-We're speaking to Neil McDonough who stars in it.
+We're speaking to Neil McDonough, who stars in it.

 Neil, thank you very much for your time.